mishamilovidov/groovy-fundamentals/README.md

 $ curl -s "https://get.sdkman.io" | bash
 ```

 NOTE: You may need to install a few other things on your machine to be able to run the previous command.
-When I tried it the first time, I had to install the
+When I tried it the first time, I had to install the unzip and zip packages.

 ```bash